CloudKarthik143/welcome_repo/README.md

 # Example Repository
-This is a sample repo, Hello world
+This is a sample repo, Hello coders

+second change

 .md = markdown